marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/generics-in-java-vs-dotnet.md

 In Java, ``int`` belongs to the primitive types, and has to be wrapped by the ``Integer`` class in order to be passed as an argument to a generic type parameter.

-### Pass info about type params into methods
+### Pass information about type parameter into methods

 This has been hinted at in previous samples.

-But the way you pass info about type information into a method is different in Java, that used type erasure, compared to in a language like C# that has runtime awareness of generics.
+The way you pass info about type information into a method is different in Java, that used type erasure, compared to in a language like C# that has runtime awareness of generics.

 ### Java